larissakoliveira/netflix-react-web/README.md

 [Design](https://xd.adobe.com/view/9a195402-0530-4f98-80ee-8b27b0e10759-cf4a/)

 ### Gitflow
-#### My project's gitflow explained

-For now I have 6 branches: **main, develop, feature/screen/login, feature/themes, feature/router, feature/readme.**
+My project's gitflow explained -> for now I have 6 branches: **main, develop, feature/screen/login, feature/themes, feature/router, feature/readme.**
 I tried to apply as much as possible these rules from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to create my commits and branches.

 * **Main** -> has the final version to production.